yh63935/weather-it-rains/README.md

 Yet again, I was doubly hit with the importance of descriptive comments and variables.
 In the process of writing my code, there were often times where I was testing code out with variable or function names that had once reflected something else.
 This quickly got confusing to the point where I couldn't even explain to myself what my code was doing.
 I learned some ways to name variables and functions descriptively to represent what they returned or what they checked for.
 For example, instead of a variable imperialMetric for determining whether the imperial or metric system was selected, naming it instead to isImperial for clarity.
 File and folder names were also important as I separated utilities into different files for types of utilities when they were originally just clumped together into one file.

-#### API Encryption
+#### API Key
 As you must have noticed by now, my API key in the code in my repository is not encrypted.
+For security reasons, I am aware that I shouldn't "trust the client"S. but since this API key is public, I am exposing it for now, since I have not yet learned on the back-end how to securely deal with this issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>